dougeby/IntuneDocs/intune/endpoint-protection-macos.md

     **Default**: Not configured

   - **Number of times allowed to bypass**
-    Set the number of times a user can ignore prompts to enable FireVault before FireVault is required for the user to sign in.
+    Set the number of times a user can ignore prompts to enable FileVault before FileVault is required for the user to sign in.

     - **Not configured** - Encryption on the device is required before the next sign-in is allowed.
     -  **1** to **10** - Allow a user to ignore the prompt from 1 to 10 times before requiring encryption on the device.
-    - **No limit, always prompt** - The user is prompted to enable FireVault but encryption is never required.
+    - **No limit, always prompt** - The user is prompted to enable FileVault but encryption is never required.

     **Default**: Not configured